Whenever I hear the word ratatouille, I always think of the movie with Remy the rat, who makes his way to chef stardom.

 Simmer for 10 to 15 minutes, stirring occasionally, until the vegetables are fork tender.

 Serve immediately over couscous or your favorite grain.
+Try our tutorial for pressure cooker whole wheat couscous!

 What Else Should I Serve with This Dish?